 Regulations on electric scooters for children

 Before September 1, 2023, in France, children could use an electric scooter from the age of 12.
-However, from that date, a decree published in the official journal changed this rule, establishing the minimum age required is 14 years.
+However, from that date, a decree published in the official journal changed this rule, establishing the minimum required age of 14.

-Authorities believe that children under 14 do not yet have the maturity needed to ensure safe driving for themselves and other road users.
+Authorities believe that children under 14 do not yet have the necessary maturity to ensure safe driving for themselves and other road users.

-For more information about the electric scooter law, see the following article: Regulation on Electric Scooters 2024
+For more information regarding the law on electric scooters, consult the following article: Regulations on Electric Scooters 2024

 In stock